pete-naish/js-component-boilerplate/readme.md

 A user should be able to stick as many components like a gallery or map on the page as they like.
 However, there are some components, like a filter or the site's primary navigation, that should be limited to a single instance.

-Inside each Regular component, you should declare and expose a `singleton` boolean which tells `app.js` whether to allow multiple instances.
+Inside each regular component, you should declare and expose a `singleton` boolean which tells `app.js` whether to allow multiple instances.
 If you set `singleton` to `true` and more than one of the same component exists on the page, only the first will be initialised, and subsequent components will generate a console warning.

 ##### Accessing instances

 Earlier, I talked about how you can access one component from another.
 The method varies slightly, depending on whether the component you're accessing is set up to be a singleton.

-When `app.js` initialises the Regular components on the page, it will add singleton components to the `{projectName}` object at `projectName.app.instances.componentName`, allowing you to access the component's exposed bits as per the following example, where `gallery` is a singleton:
+When `app.js` initialises the regular components on the page, it will add singleton components to the `{projectName}` object at `projectName.app.instances.componentName`, allowing you to access the component's exposed bits as per the following example, where `gallery` is a singleton:

 ```js
 // js/functions/components/galleryLightbox.js